alpas/alpasdev/src/main/resources/docs/validation.md

     - [Rendering Validation Errors](#rendering-validation-errors)
     - [Displaying Errors and Old Values](#displaying-errors-and-old-values)

-When handling a request and especially when handling user input you'd want to make sure that the incoming data is valid and as expected.
-If it is not, you'd want to send appropriate error messages back to the user.
-You'd then want to have the error messages available in your templates to format and display them nicely.
+When handling a request, and especially when handling user input, you want to make sure that the incoming data is valid and as per your expectation.
+If it is not, you want to send appropriate error messages back to the user.
+You want to have the error messages available in your templates to format and display them nicely.
 All these need a lot of wiring.
-Fortunately, Alpas supports all these out of the box!
+Fortunately, Alpas supports all these out-of-the-box!

 <a name="validation-rules"></a>
 ### [Validation Rules](#validation-rules)

 The simplest and quickest way to validate an `HttpCall` is by applying some validation rules on it for each of the input params you want to validate.

 <span class="line-numbers" data-start="15">